Ajodo-Godson/MapReduce/Process_Document.md

 According to the quote above, even completed tasks are to be reset to their initial idle state.
 The reason was the storage on the local disk(s) of the failed machine.
 I still don't fully understand the logic but as the tasks are completed, the feedback are sent back to the master/leader, including the result of the tasks executed.
 Does resetting to idle depends on the period between completing a task and the feedback sent to the master?
 So I decided to reset only running tasks from a failed worker by changing it to pending.
 6. The monitoring part: The display was mostly done by AI but the core logic was a collaboration.
+7. Forgot to mention this, we have a very small map and reduce operation here.
+All it does is return the individual maps and reduce is to just output them.

+I have more tasks to do....... and I'm not a fan of writing Readmes.
+Lot of markdown formatting :(